cygintel/cygint-website/REFACTORING_SUMMARY.md

 3. **Improved Navigation**: Clear separation of content into logical sections
 4. **Enhanced SEO**: Each page has specific titles and descriptions
 5. **Better User Experience**: Focused content on each page instead of long scrolling
+6. **Geist Font Integration**: Complete replacement of fonts with Geist Sans and Geist Mono with optimized loading

 ## Testing
 - Build process completed successfully